What is 10°C in Fahrenheit? Understanding Temperature Conversions

 The Science Behind the Conversion

 The formula isn't just a random equation; it's based on the relationship between the two scales' defining points.
-The factor of 9/5 reflects the difference in the size of a degree between Celsius and Fahrenheit.
+So the factor of 9/5 reflects the difference in the size of a degree between Celsius and Fahrenheit.
 The addition of 32 adjusts for the fact that 0°C (the freezing point of water) is equivalent to 32°F.

 Practical Applications of Temperature Conversions